ressaract/.github/README.md

 # Ressaract

 ### About Us
-Ressaract is a dynamic software company specializing in educational technology.
-Rooted in the rich academic tradition of KTH - Royal Institute of Technology in Stockholm, Sweden, we're driven by the mission to redefine and elevate the educational experience.
-Our ambition?
-To make the future of education more accessible and engaging for everyone.
+At Ressaract, we position ourselves as architects of innovative educational platforms that streamline and elevate learning experiences.
+Deeply rooted in the rich academic traditions of the KTH Royal Institute of Technology in Stockholm, we engineer next-generation solutions powered by AI.
+We are determined to ensure that the future of learning is an enriching journey shared by all.
+Read more about us on our [website](https://ressaract.com/).

 ### Get Involved
 Interested in contributing to our mission?
 We'd love to hear from you!